jp1884/techvolution-vegas-baby/wCant-Get-Better/a_double-jabs.md

 - All baby-boomer pension cheques should be printed and mailed.
 Let them commute to pick'em up, cash them, and spend their money.
 It's more efficient for society after all.

 - Being political doesn't mean embracing a single ideology.
 It means using any tool or technique to make your life more efficient.

+- Our economy is being run by people looking at their dog themed calendars thinking "I've got 4 more years"